-Meanwhile, projections further into the future have been provided by the Intergovernmental Panel on Climate Change (IPCC) in terms of RCP scenarios (Figure 4) The RCP 2.6 scenario assumes we rapidly eliminate emissions, whereas RCP 8.5 assumes we follow the current trajectory of accelerating emissions.
-RCP 6.0 and 4.5 assume intermediate trajectories of emissions between the extremes.
+Meanwhile, projections further into the future have been provided by the Intergovernmental Panel on Climate Change (IPCC) in terms of RCP scenarios (Figure 4) The RCP 2.6 scenario assumes we rapidly eliminate emissions, whereas RCP 8.5 assumes we follow the current trajectory of increasing emissions and 4.5 and 6.0 assume intermediate trajectories of emissions between the extremes.
 Note that only the RCP2.6 scenario results in a long-term global temperature increase below 2°C above pre-industrial conditions - the upper target for the 2015 Paris Agreement.
 Because the actual temperature trajectory we have experienced follows the RCP 8.5 scenario this has been dubbed the Business-As-Usual (BAU) scenario; we have yet to undertake sufficient actions globally to slow this trend.